 Butter: adds some much-needed fats to these muffins.
 For a non-dairy alternative you can try substituting with margarine but I haven't tested these muffins with this.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.

 Milk: I use full cream milk in pretty much all my recipes because it tastes better.
 In this recipe you could use reduced fat if you prefer.

 Natural yogurt: some natural yogurt keeps these muffins nice and moist and balances out the sweetness.
-I used full fat natural greek yogurt for maximum flavor and minimum sugar.
-You could use another type of yogurt, but if you are using low fat, low sugar or non non dairy yogurt this will affect the flavor of the muffins, and I have not tested the recipe with these varieties.
+I used full-fat natural Greek yogurt for maximum flavour and minimum sugar.
+You could use another type of yogurt, but if you are using low-fat, low sugar or non-dairy yogurt this will affect the flavour of the muffins, and I have not tested the recipe with these varieties.

 I have also used sour cream in place of natural yogurt when I ran out of yogurt and it worked perfectly well in these muffins.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.

 Cinnamon: a little ground cinnamon adds some warmth and flavour to these muffins.
 You could mix things up with other spices such as nutmeg or ground ginger if you like.

 How to make pear muffins